 Note: Average Annual Equivalent Cost (AEAC) is per square foot (total LCC divided over years in service and size of project).

 When life-cycle costs are considered, hot-dip galvanizing is the most economical system for corrosion protection.
 In fact, this analysis does not even include the hidden (or indirect) costs associated with touch-up, maintenance, and full repainting required for paint systems.
 If deviations from the practical maintenance schedule occur, life-cycle costs could be significantly higher than indicated.

-After 75-years of life, the cost of the galvanizing only increased $126,500 or about 143% over the original cost – due to the one painting/maintenance cycle at 5% rust (Year 70).
-It is highly possible in the real world no maintenance would even be done at that time, as 5% corrosion is very minimal and the life is nearly over.
-However, looking at the other systems, even if this maintenance was performed, the cost savings is still significant in comparison to the other coating options.
+After 70-years of life, the initial cost of the galvanizing is identical to the original cost as no maintenance would be required in this environment.
+Also, when comparing to the other coating systems, the life-cycle cost savings are significant in comparison.
 The second best option over the life of the project in this example is actually the duplex system of paint over galvanizing – because as mentioned before, the galvanized “primer” allows less maintenance cycles to the painted system than the same system (with IOZ primer) on bare steel.

 Also, of note, often the least expensive systems initially (Epoxy/Polyurethane, Epoxy/Epoxy) are the most expensive in life-cycle cost (because they require more maintenance).
 Even though the metallizing system requires less maintenance, the cost to metallize (and touch up with metallizing in the field) is much higher than it is to use paint in the field.

 It is also important to understand these costs are only the DIRECT costs, and do not account for the indirect costs (such as impact to businesses when a road is closed down, etc.) which are typically 5x-11x the direct costs of repair.